-Although National Taco Day on October 4 is one of our favorite days to partake in the consumption of tacos and margaritas, we find ourselves indulging in Mexican cuisine year round.
+Though we find ourselves indulging in Mexican cuisine year round, Cinco de Mayo is right around the corner and we are definitely planning to partake in the consumption of tacos and margaritas.
 Today, we are here to give you 14 options of tacos that will ensure you can celebrate the day’s festivities appropriately.
 Here’s where to go and what to order:

 2317 12th Ave.
 S., Nashville, TN 37204 • (615) 499-4293

 Hours: Tuesday through Thursday, 11 a.m. to 2 p.m. and 5:30 p.m. to 9 p.m.; Friday, 11 a.m. to 2 p.m. and 5:30 p.m. to 10 p.m.; Saturday, 11 a.m. to 10 p.m.; Sunday, 11 a.m. to 9 p.m.

 4500 Charlotte Ave., Nashville, TN 37209 • (615) 490-3129

 Hours: Tuesday through Thursday, 11 a.m. to 2 p.m. and 5:30 p.m. to 9 p.m.; Friday, 11 a.m. to 2 p.m. and 5:30 p.m. to 9:30 p.m.; Saturday, 11 a.m. to 9:30 p.m.; Sunday, 11 a.m. to 9 p.m.

 What to order: fish taco